QantasLink: Fleet development

 On 28 October 2024, QantasLink and Skytrans announced a partnership for the operation of Lord Howe Island flights.
 This would see QantasLink's three De Haviland Canada Dash 8-200 acquired by Skytrans for them to carry out these operations until March 2030.
 These flights will be code-shared by Qantas, with the flights to operate out of Qantas Terminal 3 at Sydney Airport.

 On 16 May 2025, QantasLink operated its last flight with the Q200, it flew between Lord Howe Island and Sydney as QF2265.
 All of the Q200 aircraft are now registered with Skytrans, however the Qantas flight number will continue to be used on the Lord Howe Island route until the end of the route license transition period on 25 February 2026.

 On 25 June 2025, QantasLink announced that the Embraer E190 was selected as the preferred replacement for the Fokker 100 fleet, up to 14 aircraft will be sourced for targeted delivery beginning at the end of 2026.
 The retirement of the Fokker 100 will begin early with the arrival of four Airbus A320 aircraft from defunct Jetstar Asia.

 On 8 August 2025, QantasLink operated its last flight with the Q300, it flew between Tamworth and Sydney as QF2003.
 To commemorative the retirement of the Q300, QantasLink operated QLK300, a celebratory flight for staff and crew, where the aircraft completed a scenic flight around Sydney and the Harbour Bridge.
-Following this flight, Eastern Australia Airlines is no longer the registered operator of any aircraft on behalf of the Qantas Group, with all regional turboprop flights operated by Sunstate Airlines Q400 aircraft.
+Following this flight, Eastern Australia Airlines is no longer the registered operator of any aircraft on behalf of Qantas, with all regional turboprop flights operated by Sunstate Airlines Q400 aircraft.

+On 19 January 2026, Qantaslink announced it had sourced the first 3 Embraer E190 aircraft for delivery by the end of 2026.
+The carrier reaffirmed its plans to source up to 14 aircraft for the gradually replacement of the Fokker 100 aircraft.
+The airline also announced cabin upgrades for the A320 aircraft and WI-FI installation across A319 and A320 fleet.